 Pelvic inflammatory disease (PID) is an infection of the reproductive organs in women.
-The pelvis is located in the lower abdomen and includes the fallopian tubes, the ovaries, the cervix, and the uterus.
-According to the U.S. Department of Health and Human Services, this condition is common and affects about one million women each year in the United States (HHS, 2010).
+The pelvis is in the lower abdomen and includes the fallopian tubes, the ovaries, the cervix, and the uterus.
+According to the U.S. Department of Health and Human Services, this condition is common and affects about 1 million women each year in the United States.

 Several different types of bacteria can cause PID, including the same bacteria that cause the sexually transmitted infections (STIs) gonorrhea and chlamydia.
 What commonly occurs is that bacteria first enter the vagina and cause an infection.
 As time passes, this infection can move into the pelvic organs.

-This condition can become extremely dangerous—even life threatening—if the infection spreads to your blood.
-If you suspect you may have an infection, see your doctor as soon as possible.
+PID can become extremely dangerous, even life-threatening, if the infection spreads to your blood.
+If you suspect that you may have an infection, see your doctor as soon as possible.

-If you have gonorrhea or chlamydia, your risk of pelvic inflammatory disease increases.
+Your risk of pelvic inflammatory disease increases if you have gonorrhea or chlamydia.
 However, you can develop PID without ever having an STI.
 Other factors that can cause pelvic inflammatory disease include:

 - having sex and being under the age of 25

 - having sex with more than one person

 - having sex without a condom